G-7 ministers stress unity amid tensions with China and Russia

 Taking direct aim at China, the ministers also agreed that peace and security in the Taiwan Strait were critical, and opposed militarisation of the South China Sea.
 They called on Beijing to act.

-“We remind China of the need to uphold the purposes and principles of the UN Charter and abstain from threats, coercion intimidation and the use of force,” the ministers said in the document, which included a condemnation of North Korea’s missile launches and expressed concern about Myanmar, Afghanistan and Iran.
+“We remind China of the need to uphold the purposes and principles of the UN Charter and abstain from threats, coercion intimidation and the use of force,” the ministers said in the document, which included a condemnation of missile launches from North Korea, as well as expressed concern about developments in Myanmar, Afghanistan and Iran.

-China’s Foreign Ministry spokesman Wang Wenbin said the G-7 communique grossly interfered in the country’s internal affairs, and maliciously smeared and discredited it.
+China’s Foreign Ministry spokesman Wang Wenbin said the G-7 communique grossly interfered in the country’s internal affairs, as well as maliciously smeared and discredited it.

-The statement was “full of arrogance, prejudice against China”, Mr Wang told a regular media briefing, adding, “We have made a strong demarche to the host Japan.”
+The statement was “full of arrogance, prejudice against China”, Mr Wang told a regular media briefing in Beijing, adding: “We have made a strong demarche to the host Japan.”
 REUTERS, BLOOMBERG